This family guide to Kauai post originally appeared on Marcie in Mommyland

 I usually don’t recommend it for families with young children because the beaches aren’t kid-friendly and it’s the rainy side of the island.

 The Princeville Resort (formerly the St. Regis) is the creme de la creme of Hawaiian resorts.
-The Princeville Resort has an amazing spa, an infinity pool, golf course, tennis courts, etc.
+The Princeville Resort has an amazing spa, an infinity pool, golf course, tennis courts, etc. Check out the latest prices and more details.

 Kids ages 5-12 can participate in the Young Voyagers Club, a drop off kids club.
 They even offer delectable treats, child-sized robes, slippers, and a step stool for the little ones.RESERVE NOW

 The Westin Princeville Ocean Resort Villas is about half the price of the Princeville Resort.
 It’s not a budget Kauai hotel, but moderately priced.
 They feature 4 heated swimming pools, a golf course, and a spa.
+Check out the latest prices and more details.

 For kids ages 5-12, they have the Westin Kids Club with interactive programming, custom travel journal, local activity guide, and more.RESERVE NOW

 The Cliffs at Princeville is another moderately priced accommodation on Kauai.
 They offer one bedroom suites and two bedroom/loft floor plans, which is awesome when traveling with kids.
+Check out the latest prices and more details.

 Plus, their suites are twice the size of standard hotel rooms.
 They have fully equipped kitchens, so you can save money by cooking in the condo.RESERVE NOW